akvo/akvo-flow-docs/docs/topic/dashboard/3-devices.rst

 Managing device groups
 ----------------------
-Device groups allow you to organize the devices attached to your FLOW Dashboard into smaller groups, so that when you create Assignments you can select a device group instead of having to select the devices individually.
+Device groups allow you to organize the all devices attached to your FLOW Dashboard into smaller groups, so that when you create Assignments you can select a device group instead of having to select the devices individually.
 Each device attached to your dashboard can belong to only one device group, or you can leave a device unassigned.

 **To create, change or delete a device group:**